ablwr/internetgirlfriend_club/cfp.md

 ### So...?

-For now, email me at ashley.blewer, courtesy of gmail.
-For private submissions, I will soon set up an alternate method.
+For now, email ashley.blewer, courtesy of gmail.
+For private submissions, we will soon set up an alternate method.